avo-hq/docs.avohq.io/docs/2.0/index.md

 1. [Set up licensing](licensing)
 1. [Explore the live demo app](https://avodemo.herokuapp.com)
 1. Explore these docs
-1. Enjoy building your app without ever worrying about the admin again
+1. Enjoy building your app without ever worrying about the admin layer ever again
 1. Explore the [FAQ](faq) pages for guides on how to set up your Avo instance.

 ## Walkthrough videos